chauff/cse1500-web-transcripts/_practicals/assignment-js-node.md

 Having seen and run the minimal WebSocket example, it is now time to implement client-server communication in your game application via WebSockets.
 Here is what we want to achieve:

 - Upon clicking the *Play* button, the user will enter the **game screen** and wait for a sufficient number of other gamers to start playing.
 It is clear for the player that s/he is waiting for more players to enter the game.
 - Once there are sufficiently many players, the game automatically starts and the players play against each other.
 Multiple games can take place at the same time.
-Some games require a setup phase which may differ between players (e.g., in [Mastermind](https://en.wikipedia.org/wiki/Mastermind_(board_game)) one player is the codemaker and one is the codebreaker).
 - Once a player drops out of an ongoing game, the other players are alerted and the game is aborted.
 - Once a game is finished, the winner(s) and loser(s) receive a status update.
 - The server keeps track of certain game statistics (pick three statistics you want to report).